 1. ESTABLISHES YOUR BRAND

 With the internet’s relentless noise, a strong culture is essential to establishing a unique voice.
-“Job functions and responsibilities of a particular job are the same at all organizations,” Chang explains.
+“Job functions and responsibilities of a particular job are the same at all organizations,” the Talent Acquisition department explains.
 “But the one thing that sets it apart is the company culture.”
 Put simply: An organization’s culture also functions as its brand.
 It should successfully translate the company’s values and goals — giving applicants (and employees) a clear idea of who you are.

 2. CREATES A TEAM ATMOSPHERE

 Everyone wants to feel like they belong.
 Add the incentive of contributing to a shared goal, and you have a solid foundation for a productive company culture.
-“It sets expectations for success, core values and minimizes failure,” Chang says.
+“It sets expectations for success, core values and minimizes failure.”

 3. ATTRACTS AND RETAINS TOP PROFESSIONALS